meyresilva/AfricanWomenLit/authors/KenBugul.md

 >phase of my life in which I had to write or I would die.
 (Ken Bugul, in Interview
 >with de Larquier 319 )

+Bugul’s autobiographical narrative is constructed through the interstices of memory and forgetting, a liminal space in the author’s imagination.
+Through imagination, she recreates and rewrites the colonial encounter reinserting women’s bodies and sexuality in her historical narrative.

+In *Le Baobab Fou* the narrator rewrites the colonial encounter on her own body, a sexualized and racialized body.
+The narrative is not only about exposure of the woman’s body, but also about the unveiling of the post-colonial African woman’s self.
+It is also a narrative about Africa and the submission the continent has undergone through colonization, as she says,